Accessing mom and pop business funding is crucial for these companies to grow and survive during difficult times.

 - Doesn’t need collateral.

-- The fees are adjusted depending on the performance of your business.
-If sales are low, so are the payments.
+- This option adjusts the fees based on the performance of your business.
+If sales are low, so are payments.

 - If your sales are low, it will take longer to pay off the debt.

 - These loans are not subject to Federal Regulation.

 - Its high fees and daily payments can affect your cash flow.

 - There is no advantage to early payments.

 Another mom and pop business funding alternative are microloans.
 These are very short-term, minimum loans, with low-interest rates, designed for these companies.
 They can range from $500 to $50,000.

 The interest rates are low and vary between 5% and 20%.
 Depending on the lender, you have to make weekly or monthly payments.

 - With some lenders, you do not need to have a credit score.

 - The application process is fast, and the disbursement of funds is usually very fast, too.